Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Diagrammatic oriented Temperley--Lieb algebras in classical type

-It has a basis which is in natural bijection with the set $\mathbb{DT}[D_n]$ consisting of all (decorated) $n$-tangles with at most one decoration on each strand or loop and which satisfy one of the following (mutually exclusive) conditions. \begin{enumerate}[leftmargin=*] \item It contains one decorated loop and no other loops or decorations, and there is at least one northern and one southern arc. \item It contains no loops and the number of decorations is even. \end{enumerate} \end{thm}
+\begin{thm}[Green \cite{MR1618912}] The generalised Temperley--Lieb algebra ${\rm TL}_{D_n}(q)$ of type $D_n$ is isomorphic to the subquotient of the algebra $R\mathbb{DT}_{n}$ generated by ${\sf e}_{1''}, {\sf e}_1, {\sf e}_2, \ldots {\sf e}_{n-1}$ subject to relations It has a basis given by the set of all $n$-tangles with at most one decoration on each strand or loop, and which satisfy one of the following (mutually exclusive) conditions. \begin{enumerate}[leftmargin=*] \item It contains one decorated loop and no other loops or decorations, and there is at least one northern and one southern arc. \item It contains no loops and the number of decorations is even. \end{enumerate} We denote the set of all such $n$-tangles by $\mathbb{DT}[D_n]$. \end{thm}